-The amounts outstanding are unsecured and will be settled in cash.
+The amounts owed to related parties are recorded in accounts payable and accrued liabilities.
+They are unsecured and will be settled in cash.
 No guarantees have been given or received.
 No expense has been recognized in the current or prior periods for expected credit loss in respect of the amounts owed by related parties.